tabahi/TabahiConsole/README.md

 ![Language](https://img.shields.io/github/languages/top/tabahi/TabahiConsole)

+Remotely control, view, interconnect and update your ESP32 and ESP8266.
 An arduino Library for ESP32 and ESP8266 cloud IoT interface.
-Easily control and manage your devices using the web console at:
 [https://tabahi.tech](https://tabahi.tech/)

+- OTA over the internet from [console.tabahi.tech](https://console.tabahi.tech/).
+- Change or view synchronized variables from the web.
+- Push data to cloud and view it nicely on the [console.tabahi.tech](https://console.tabahi.tech/).
+- Uses simple yet secure TCP channel.
+Doesn't use HTTPS to save resources.
+- An independent UDP monitor to emulate Serial Monitor remotely.
+- Get notified on telegram on variables changes.
+- Connect different devices with each other over the internet using messages.
+- Run scripts (JS) on the cloud to avoid burduning the microcontroller.
+- Currently the trail is limited to 10000 writes.
+Email me at tabahi@duck.com to increase the limit (for free).
+- Scalable and customizable cloud source on license.

 ## Initializing